-The burgeoning career of British Columbia baritone Justin Welsh was given new impetus by his recent success as Crown in PORGY AND BESS with Kent Nagano conducting l’Orchestre symphonique de Montréal.
-Queegueg in the Canadian premiere of MOBY DICK for Calgary Opera was another career highlight, praised by the Calgary Herald’s Kenneth Delong, who noted that “Justin Welsh brings a finely drawn vocal technique to the part, his voice beautiful throughout the register.
+British Columbia baritone Justin Welsh’s career highlights include appearances as Crown in Porgy and Bess with Kent Nagano conducting l’Orchestre symphonique de Montréal and Queegueg in the Canadian premiere of Moby Dick for Calgary Opera, in which he garnered praise from the Calgary Herald’s Kenneth Delong, who noted “Justin Welsh brings a finely drawn vocal technique to the part, his voice beautiful throughout the register.
 Dramatically, too, Welsh’s role was exceptionally well-realized, a major accomplishment as a singing actor.”
-He has also been recently heard as Marcello in LA BOHEME for l’Opéra de Montréal and Papageno in THE MAGIC FLUTE and Figaro in LE NOZZE DI FIGARO for Pacific Opera Victoria.
-Of particular note is Vivier’s MUSIC FÜR DAS ENDE produced by Soundstreams with upcoming performances in Toronto and at the Holland Festival in 2018.
-He will also be heard in Against the Grain’s project for the fall of 2017, BOUND.
+Justin has also sung Marcello in La bohème for l’Opéra de Montréal and Papageno in The Magic Flute and Figaro in Le nozze di Figaro for Pacific Opera Victoria.
+In the realm of newer opera, he has made notable appearances in Vivier’s Musik für das Ende produced by Soundstreams, Flight for Pacific Opera Victoria, and Against the Grain Theatre’s on-going project, Bound.